 Publishers are not charities.
 They are not doing you a favor by publishing your book.
 They are businesses, and they want to make money. – Joanna Penn, The Creative Penn

 As a result, they want to protect their investment.
 That means you will sacrifice some creative control.
 Unmistakable Creative is a highly visual brand.
 So, The biggest fight I had with my publisher was over book covers.
 Although, we did finally end up with covers that we really loved.

 When I interviewed Ramit Sethi years ago, he said, “Publishers don’t do shit for you.
 They’re good at designing book covers and putting your book in stores.”

-Harper Business bought the rights to publish It Doesn’t Have To Be Crazy At Workwith a mid six-figure offer.
-They outbid another publisher who were in the final running for the rights by a fair margin.
+Harper Business bought the rights to publish It Doesn’t Have To Be Crazy At Work with a mid-six-figure offer.
+They outbid another publisher who was in the final running for the rights by a fair margin.
 Awesome, we thought.
 This means they’re really invested in blowing this out!
 This is going to be great.

 It was not great.